 Linden, called Lime Tree primarily in Britain although it does not produce fruit and is not related to the citrus fruit (Citrus aurantifolia), is also referred to as Lyne, Tillet, Tilia, and Tilea.
 Tilia cordata is known as Small-Leaved Lime or Little-Leaf Linden, Tilia platyphyllos as Large-Leaved Lime, and Tilia x europaea as Common Lime.

-Adulterated or synthetic forms of linden oil are often sold — challenging to find in a pure, unadulterated form.
+Adulterated or synthetic forms of linden oil are often sold — it is challenging to find in a pure, unadulterated form.

 Oil Selection Guide

 Viscosity – Viscous

 Perfume Aroma – Middle / top note

 Plant Type – Tree

 Somewhat used in aromatherapy applications, as well as sometimes being used in high-class perfumes.